BudiartoSalim/node-test-23-aug-2021/README.md

 Unfortunately since Heroku requires credit card registration to use add-on, MySQL cannot be added to the deployed version, and the deployed version have the database call in Controller commented out.

 # Lastly, deployed app might be slow on first run due to cold start from Heroku free hosting.
+This ExpressJs is a first attempt to try implementing Clean Code Architecture.
+The implementation might have some mistakes.